-Non-English Native Language Examinations
+Non English Native Language Examinations

-Students can also sit an IGCSE examination in their native (first) language such as Mandarin Chinese, Japanese, German, and Czech.
+Students can also sit an IGCSE examination in their native (1st) language such as Mandarin Chinese, Japanese, German, and Czech.
 A home tutor should normally prepare the student.
 Syllabus content and past examination papers will be provided by the school.
-Students and parents will be informed of subject availability by letter in October 2020.
-We encourage students to sit these examinations in Year 10.
+Students will be informed of subject availability by letter in October 2016.